Published March 3, 2024. Open access. | Purchase book ❯ |

 Recognition: ♂♂ 43.8 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=37 cm. ♀♀ 43.6 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=34.9 cm..1,2 Atractus typhon differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, no preocular scale, and a banded dorsum.1,2 The dorsal surfaces are beige with broad dark brown bands or blotches (Fig. 1).
 The ventral surfaces are white with a checkerboard pattern.1,2 In juveniles, the bands/blotches are black and the narrow interspaces are white.
 This species differs from other Chocoan ground snakes by being larger and having a checkerboard ventral coloration.

-Natural history: Atractus typhon is a rarely seen semi-fossorial snake that occurs primarily in old-growth rainforests, although individuals occasionally show up in buildings in the middle of the forest.3 Typhon Ground Snakes are usually active at night on soil or in leaf-litter on the forest floor.3 However, both juveniles and subadults have been observed perched on roots, stems, and leaves 5–100 cm above the ground.35 Based on what is know about other ground snakes, the diet of this species probably includes only earthworms.6,7 These totally harmless snakes rely on their cryptic coloration as a primary line of defense.
+Natural history: Atractus typhon is a rarely seen semi-fossorial snake that occurs primarily in old-growth rainforests, although individuals occasionally show up in buildings in the middle of the forest.3 Typhon Ground Snakes are usually active at night on soil or in leaf-litter on the forest floor.3 However, both juveniles and subadults have been observed perched on roots, stems, and leaves 5–100 cm above the ground.3–5 Based on what is known about other ground snakes, the diet of this species probably only includes earthworms.6,7 These totally harmless snakes rely on their cryptic coloration as a primary line of defense.
 If handled, individuals can use their sharp tail-tip for poking.3

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
 Atractus typhon is proposed to be included in this category, instead of Data Deficient,8 because there is now an adequate number of recent observations to make an assessment of the species’ extinction risk.
 Atractus typhon has a wide distribution that includes many protected areas throughout the Chocó region.
 Also, eight of the eleven records of A. typhon (listed in Appendix 1) are recent (2017–2024) and in private reserves.
 Therefore, the species is considered to be facing no major immediate extinction threats.